Math 1007: Mathematics and Politics

 Tests

-Calculators of any sort will not be allowed on tests.
-I will allow you to bring a cheat sheet in your own handwriting.
-For midterms I will allow a one-sided cheat sheet, and for the final I will allow a two-sided cheat sheet.
+For all in-class assignments, I will allow you to bring a cheat sheet in your own handwriting.
+For quizzes and midterms I will allow a one-sided cheat sheet, and for the final I will allow a two-sided cheat sheet.

 Textbook